 11.2 Selection Sort¶

-Selection sort (selection sort) works very simply: it opens a loop, and in each round, selects the smallest element from the unsorted interval and places it at the end of the sorted interval.
+Selection sort works very simply: in each round, it selects the smallest element from the unsorted interval and places it at the end of the sorted interval.

 Assume the array has length \(n\).
-The algorithm flow of selection sort is shown in Figure 11-2.
+The procedure of selection sort is shown in Figure 11-2.

 - Initially, all elements are unsorted, i.e., the unsorted (index) interval is \([0, n-1]\).